Academic Department Websites

 - Contact your department administrative assistant.

-All administrative assistants have received training on how to update academic department website content, including faculty webpages.
+All administrative assistants receive training in the content management system (CMS) and are able to update academic department website content, including faculty web pages.

 - Submit requests to the College Communications digital staff.

-- Submit content update requests using a quick and easy online form at davidson.edu/web-requests.
+- Submit content update requests using our short online form.

-Please note: Academic department chairs are considered the “owner’ of department website content.
-Please copy chairs on any department content update requests.
+Please note: Academic department chairs are considered the “owners” of their departments’ website content.
+Please copy your department chair on any department content update requests.

-Questions or requests for assistance can be directed to the digital communications staff at email@example.com or 704-894-2242.
+Please direct questions or requests for assistance to the digital communications staff at email@example.com or 704-894-2242.

 Special Content Areas

-A few areas on department websites can only be updated by digital communications staff.
-These include top of page masthead photos/sliders (slideshows) and right column callouts.
+A few areas on department websites can only be updated by digital communications staff members.
+These include masthead photos/sliders (slideshows) at the tops of pages and right-column callout boxes.

 Contact the digital staff with your request at firstname.lastname@example.org or 704-894-2242.